Trishmcc/Fundamentals-of-Data-Analytics/README.md

 ```df2019 = df2019[df2019['Course Code'].notna()]```
 ```coursecode_and_names```

-Now, that all CAO points have been imported and the data cleaned for each year In order to clean the data, we dropped some courses that dont exist in other years
+Now, that all CAO points have been imported and the data cleaned for each year, the columns were renamed for all three years.
+The data is then joined using the concat function in order to get meaning from the data.
+All duplicated data is removed too.

-IN this repository....
+Courses that rose in points every year were then identified, ie each year the points were increased.
+Courses that decreased in points were also identified.
+Seven main colleges were seperated from the 'all courses' dataframe.
+A histogram graph was drawn for courses in Cork.
+It identified the required CAO points for courses in Cork.
+The maximum points required in each college are identified.
+Minimum points required in each college are then identified.
+A function was created that takes any course title and a given amount of points,to return courses that a student can select based on their exact points that they received.

 # Troubleshooting: